allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 * 12:00-12:50 EST- Introduction to bootcamp and goals

-* 1:00-1:50 EST – Introduction to data science by [Dr. Susan Gregurick](https://datascience.nih.gov/director)
+* 1:00-1:50 EST – NIH and data science by [Dr. Susan Gregurick](https://datascience.nih.gov/director)

 * 2:00-2:30 EST – Introduction to technologies used in this bootcamp